Breastfeeding Without Tears: A Nurse-Guided, Stress-Free Guide for New Moms

 After delivery, your hormones shift dramatically.
 Your body begins repairing tissue, rebuilding blood volume, and adjusting to new metabolic demands.
 Without rest, these processes slow down — and your emotional health can take a hit.

-Affiliate Tip: A supportive Labor and postpartum recovery lounge kit or nursing-friendly Pajamas can make resting more comfortable and help you feel human again.
+Tip: A supportive nursing friendly pajamas can make resting more comfortable and help you feel human again.
 Look for breathable fabrics and styles designed for nursing.

 Section 2: The Science of Rest — How the Body Rebuilds After Birth